BJP will return to power in Karnataka in 2023 polls under Bommai's leadership: Yediyurappa

 Quick links:

-Bengaluru, Mar 11 (PTI) Senior BJP leader and former chief minister B S Yediyurappa on Friday expressed confidence about his party coming back to power in Karnataka next year, under the leadership of Chief Minister Basavaraj Bommai, and it will be a step towards achieving "Congress Mukt Bharat".
+Senior BJP leader and former chief minister BS Yediyurappa on Friday, March 8, expressed confidence about his party coming back to power in Karnataka next year, under the leadership of Chief Minister Basavaraj Bommai, and it will be a step towards achieving "Congress Mukt Bharat".

 "It is clear from the recent election results in five states that Congress is decimated and does not have leadership in the country, you (Congress) don't have address at all...same situation will happen in the state too.
 It is certain the BJP will come back to power in Karnataka by winning 135-140 seats.
 Be mentally prepared for sitting in the opposition," Yediyurappa said.